Featured site: Learn a new marketable skill with an online course at Udemy - some are even 100% free!

 How to offer critique

 It is OK to be blunt about an issue which presents a significant risk.
-However, if you wish to be as diplomatic as possible about something, you can try these phrasings:
+But if it's something of lesser importance yet you wish to be as diplomatic as possible, you can try these phrasings:

-The other person’s response can be a great door-opener for you to then get your critique across, but you can rest assured you will come off in a more friendly manner with such an opening.
+The other person’s response can be a great door-opener for you to then get your critique across, but you can rest assured you will come off in a more relaxed and congenial manner with such an opening.

 The take-home message from this step